At age 99, Judy Karofsky’s mother was kicked out of her Wisconsin assisted living facility.

 Though federal regulations may not be a panacea — hospices are rife with fraud and abuse — Karofsky argues that lack of oversight exacerbates existing problems in eldercare, like perpetual staffing shortages, inadequate care, neglect and astronomical costs.

 During her time in assisted living, Karofsky said her mother experienced physical and sexual abuse.
-For much of her time in hospice, she did not receive morphine, a standard hospice medication, because of something that had been mistakenly written on her chart.
+On the evening she died, Karofsky found out her mother had no morphine prescription, a standard hospice medication, because of something that had been mistakenly written on her chart.

 At one point, Karofsky received an unexpected phone call informing her that her mother had died.
-She rushed to the facility only to find that her mother was still alive.
-They’d confused her with another patient.
+She received another call five minutes later from the hospice nurse, informing her they’d confused Karofsky’s mother with another patient.

 “I knew that [I was] doing the best I could in a community like this one, Dane County, Madison, Wisconsin, [with] liberal caregiving.
 [But] my mother was not receiving the kind of care that she deserved, which meant that others next to her, with her, in the same room with her, were not receiving the care that they deserved,” Karofsky said.